K-PaaS/application-platform-guide-eng/install/application_platform/paasta_ap_min.md

 <br>

 ## <div id='2.4'/>2.4.
 Runtime Config Setting
-Runtime config is a setting that applies to VMs distributed in BOSH collectively.
+Runtime config is a setting that applies to VMs deployed in BOSH collectively.
 The basic Runtime Config setting command is as follows.
 ```
 $ bosh -e ${BOSH_ENVIRONMENT} update-runtime-config {PATH} --name={NAME}